Know the rules before hiring your first employee

 Workers’ compensation

 Certain employers are required by state law to carry workers’ compensation insurance.
-This may be offered through a commercial carrier, on a self-insured basis, or through your state’s Workers’ Compensation Program.
+This may be offered through a commercial carrier, on a self-funded basis, or through your state’s Workers’ Compensation Program.

 Disability pay